samredai/SSetegne-NFL-Big-Data-Bowl-Submission/README.md

 dfcatch = dfgame[(dfgame['playId'] == 3387) & (dfgame['event'] == 'pass_outcome_caught')]
 ```

-Now create a separate tuple containing the footballs x and y coordinates and filter our catch dataset to only contain the tracking data for the players.
+Now create a separate tuple containing the football's x and y coordinates and filter our catch dataset to only contain the tracking data for players (as opposed to the football).
 ```py
 ball_point = (dfcatch[(dfcatch['team']=='ball')]['x'].values[0], dfcatch[(dfcatch['team']=='ball')]['y'].values[0])
 dfcatch_players = dfcatch[(dfcatch['team'] != 'ball')]